“DISCLOSING THE UNCANNY”

 About Kristin Hjellegjerde Gallery

 Kristin Hjellegjerde opened her gallery in south west London in June 2012 following her move from New York.
-Named one of the top 500 most influential galleries in the world by Blouin (2015), as well as independent gallery of the year by the Londonist (2014), Kristin Hjellegjerde Gallery showcases cutting-edge contemporary art from emerging and established international artists, with the central concern being to create an intimate space in which artists can present a coherent body of work within a focused environment.
+Named one of the top 500 most influential galleries in the world by Blouin (2015 and 2016), as well as independent gallery of the year by the Londonist (2014), Kristin Hjellegjerde Gallery showcases cutting-edge contemporary art from emerging and established international artists, with the central concern being to create an intimate space in which artists can present a coherent body of work within a focused environment.
 Drawing on her own international background, Kristin Hjellegjerde seeks to discover and develop new talents by creating a platform through which they can be introduced to local and international audiences and by allowing for artistic exchange.
 Kristin Hjellegjerde also acts as an art advisor for both emerging private and corporate collectors.
 For more information, visit www.kristinhjellegjerde.com.

 For further information and high-resolution images, please contact Kristin Hjellegjerde on Kristin@kristinhjellegjerde.com